angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 forward line of Doomsday into :card[Predict] name Thassa's Oracle, mill over Oracle, draw into Lotus Petal/:card[Unearth].
 Unearth Oracle to win.
 With alternate creature/equipment of BS/SFM/BSkull/KC.
-SB consisting of the best white removal in the format STP and Prismatic Ending , more counter magic in FoN, interaction, a Plains, and Sheoldred.
-I wanted to play with Sheoldred the Apocalypse, with the potential of just changing the game in your favor if you resolve, and protect Sheoldred.
+SB consisting of the best white removal in the format STP and Prismatic Ending, more countermagic in FoN, interaction, a Plains, and Sheoldred.
+I wanted to play with Sheoldred, with the potential of just changing the game in your favor if you resolve, and protect Sheoldred.
 Every cantrip the opponent has shocks them .
 While every draw and cantrip you play extends the game.
 Also Sheoldred survives most removal in legacy because of the relevant 5 toughness.
 In consideration and deck building, there were times where instead of the SFM package, 4x MurkTide 2x Sheoldred was considered for the mainboard.

 _Emidln_ wanted me to play UR Delver due to it being tier 0.
 And that I had experience with the deck.
 We played roughly 20 games the night before the